unreal-archive/unreal-archive/README.md

 ## Requirements

-- Java JRE 17 for running
-- Java JDK 17 for building
+- Java JDK 21 for building

-Tested with both OpenJDK 17 on Linux and Azul's Zulu Java 17 on Windows.
+Tested with both OpenJDK 21 on Linux and Azul's Zulu Java 21 on Windows.

 ## Building